Estimated reading time: 3 minutes

 For those aspiring for their first trusteeship post, it is worth noting that completion of the Pension Regulator’s Trustee Toolkit, is the entry qualification most often required by Chairs as shown below:

 Chairs are conscious of needing to tackle the ongoing challenges of regulatory change (seen as a key challenge by 49% of Chairs), volatile investment performance (seen as a key challenge by 29% of Chairs) and employer covenant (seen as a key challenge by 14% of Chairs).
-They also recognise the need to balance high-level strategic issues, such as de-risking and endgame planning, with getting the detail right, such as regulatory compliance and GMP equalisation.
+They also recognise the need to balance high-level strategic issues, such as de-risking and endgame planning, with getting the detail right, such as regulatory compliance and Guaranteed Minimum Pension (GMP) equalisation.
 They also need to balance traditional work for example, as member engagement alongside more contemporary work, such as managing cyber risks, as shown below:

 With such a broad range of challenges and priorities to face in the years ahead, it is understandable that Chairs clearly believe their trustee boards will be more effective by working as a balanced team of people with a range of skills.